altafhpatel/Full-Page-Js-Elementor-WordPress-/README.md

 # How to add [fullpage.js](https://alvarotrigo.com/fullPage) to elementor

-##Requirement:
+## Requirement:
-Encorporate fullpage.js to elementor without [Wordpress fullpage.js](https://alvarotrigo.com/fullPage/wordpress-plugin-elementor/).
+The challenge was to add fullpage.js to elementor without [Wordpress fullpage.js plugin](https://alvarotrigo.com/fullPage/wordpress-plugin-elementor/).
+We are using the wordpress theme Xstore you can do this in any theme.
+The main thing is footer file.

 [Demo Link](http://the-liana.com) We have setup on a site